ai-on-gke/website/site/content/docs/tutorials/security/model-armor/_index.md

    EOF
    ```

-## Deploy vllm server with models.
+## Deploy VLLM server with models.

    > [!NOTE]
    > If you already have a VLLM server deployment created in your cluster, then this section can be skipped, otherwise, you can use it as an example.